-- In 44% of cases, they are told by friends or family members that they work too much.
+- In 44% of cases, friends or family members tell them they work too much.

 - In 39% of cases, they check emails first thing in the morning.

-Norwegian researchers from the Department of Psychological Science at the University of Bergen have developed The Bergen Work Addiction Scale to help determine whether someone is a workaholic .
-To develop this scale, the researchers studied 16,426 working adults in Norway, based on 6 main criteria:
+Norwegian researchers from the Department of Psychological Science at the University of Bergen have developed The Bergen Work Addiction Scale.
+This aid helps determine whether someone is a workaholic.
+To develop this scale, the researchers studied 16,426 working adults in Norway based on six main criteria:

 - Salience — the phenomenon of being preoccupied with work.